 04/28/23 Our recent collaborative work, Reconciling High Accuracy, Cost-Efficiency, and Low Latency of Inference Serving Systems, has been accepted at EuroMLSys'23!
 InfAdapter code is also available on GitHub.

-03/15/23 A new version of Pretrained Language Models are Symbolic Mathematics Solvers too!, with some new experimental results and theory is on ArXiv!
+03/15/23 A new version of our paper, Pretrained Language Models are Symbolic Mathematics Solvers too!, with some new experimental results and theory, is on ArXiv!
 Thanks for the great work led by Kimia Noorbakhsh and Kallol Roy!

 03/11/23 FlexiBO: a Decoupled Cost-Aware Multi-Objective Optimization Approach for Deep Neural Networks, has been accepted for publication in the Journal of Artificial Intelligence Research (JAIR)!
 Well done, Shahriar!